ggwpez/zepter/README.md

 ⚠️ the syntax for workflows is highly experimental and bound to change.

 The first step is that Zepter checks that it is executed in a rust workspace.
 Otherwise it fails directly.
 Then a workflow file is located as follows:

-- `$CWD/zepter.yaml`
+- `$WORKSPACE/zepter.yaml`
-- `$CWD/.zepter.yaml`
+- `$WORKSPACE/.zepter.yaml`
-- `$CWD/.cargo/zepter.yaml`
+- `$WORKSPACE/.cargo/zepter.yaml`
-- `$CWD/.cargo/.zepter.yaml`
+- `$WORKSPACE/.cargo/.zepter.yaml`

-It then proceeds to recurse upwards in the folder structure until the workspace root folder is found.
 It uses the first file that is found and errors if none is found.
+Currently it not possible to overwrite the config in a sub-folder.

 ### Workflows